Grace Boadu: Personal life

 Boadu had an uncle called Akwasi Addae.
 She was not married and had no children.
 She also had a brother called Emmanuel Boadu.

 Death and burial

 Boadu died on 29 January 2024 after it was alleged she slipped in her bathroom and hit her head on the ground.
 She died at her residence at Tantra Hills in Accra.
 She was buried on 9 March 2024 at Ejisu Abankro in the Ashanti Region of Ghana.

 Awards and honours

-In March 2023, her clinic was honoured with the ‘Best Outstanding Herbal Centre of the Year’ during the 6th West African Traditional and Alternative Medicals Awards which were held in Accra.
+In March 2023, her clinic was honoured with the ‘Best Outstanding Herbal Centre of the Year’ during the 6th West African Traditional and Alternative Medical Awards which were held in Accra.

 In December 2023, Keche honoured Boadu after a member of the musical group had medical treatment from her facility.